-FICC does not believe that the proposed rule change would impact competition.
-The proposed rule change would provide interpretive guidance with respect to settlement finality relating to transactions processed through FICC.
-The proposed rule change would not change current practices of FICC and would not affect FICC Members' rights
+FICC does not believe that the proposed rule change would impact competition.47 The proposed rule change would provide interpretive guidance with respect to settlement finality relating to transactions processed through FICC.
+The proposed rule change would not change current practices of FICC and would not affect FICC Members' rights or obligations.
+As such, FICC believes that the proposed rule change would not impact FICC Members or have any impact on competition.

-17 CFR 240.17Ad-22(e)(8).
+45 17 CFR 240.17Ad-22(e)(8).